Supersonic aircraft

 Although the first tests are scheduled for 2021, the current CEO Blake Scholl, acknowledges a delay, but assures that all tests are working and going well.

-The supersonic aircraft, despite its stormy past, has a future.
+The supersonic aircraft, despite its stormy past, has a promising future.
 It could be back in service in the years to come.